Katherine Russell (social worker): Career

 Although it was her intention to become a nurse, she went back to the Time and Talents settlement and became the warden of its Dockhead youth club in 1933 in the development of community work.
 Russell was employed by the London Voluntary Service Council in 1937 as the organiser of community service on the Honor Oak housing estate in Lewisham.
 Following the outbreak of the Second World War, she moved to Southampton and became the warden of the Archers Youth Centre, the city's first mixed youth centre for boys and girls.
-In 1943, Russell worked with Younghusband at the British Council in training 'allied nationals' for social welfare work thwt was required for war-torn Western Europe.
-Following the end of the war in 1945, she became the chief administrator of five emergency courses run by the Institute of Almoners, training medical social workers for one year instead of the usual three so that the shortage of hospital social workers in Britain could be made less worse.
+In 1943, Russell worked with Younghusband at the British Council in training 'allied nationals' for social welfare work that was required for war-torn Western Europe.
+Following the end of the war in 1945, she became the chief administrator of five emergency courses run by the Institute of Almoners, training medical social workers for one year instead of the usual three, in an attempt to alleviate the shortage of hospital social workers in Britain.

 Russell joined the staff of the social science department of the LSE in 1949 after Younghusband persuaded the school to employ the former.
 She was at first a practical work organiser and then as a senior lecturer.
 At the conclusion of the academic year, Russell would help students who were struggling pass examiners meetings, and she taught 2,500 students.
 In 1973, she retired from the LSE.
 Russell remained as president of the LSE Society for several years, continued her involvement with the relaunch of the Time and Talents charity in Rotherhithe, East London and helped to launch the National Tenants' Resource Centre in Chester.
 She drafted and distributed via post a detailed questionnaire to 2000 previous LSE social administration students, and largely by personal follow-up, received a 90 per cent response and it was all complied into the 1981 book Changing Course.